Unit 2 Ferry Wharf

 Angels earning their wings

-Since the onset of Covid-19, half of business angels have increased their engagement with their investee businesses.
-And when asked why, it appears that the investors feel they have something tangible to offer - their experience.
+Since the onset of Covid-19, half of the business angels have increased their engagement with their investee businesses.
+And when asked why it appears that the investors feel they have something tangible to offer – their experience.
 They seem to genuinely want to give something back.